luo-xiaolong/GSC/README.md

 The input file format is VCF:
 ./gsc compress -o toy/toy_lossless toy/toy.vcf
 ```
-This will create two files:
+This will create a file:
-* `toy_lossless.gti` - The description of genotype and fixed variant field information,
-* `toy_lossless.dbs ` - The description of other data fields information.
+* `toy_lossless.gsc` - The compressed archive of the entire VCF file.

 lossy compression:
 ```bash